OCA/sale-workflow/sale_product_catalog_extended/readme/DESCRIPTION.md

 An *Origin* filter panel is added to the catalog search panel with a **Last sales** option.
 When active, the catalog displays only products that were previously sold to the same shipping address (last 6 months), ordered by frequency and delivered quantity.
+This origin can be preselected automatically through a system parameter (see *Configuration*).

 ## Image zoom